 - (b) The methods and assumptions the Company used to measure fair value are as follows: - i.
 For the instruments the Company used market quoted prices as their fair values (that is, Level 1), the Company uses the closing price of market quoted price to measure the listed and emerging shares. - ii.
 Except for financial instruments with active markets, the fair value of other financial instruments is measured by using valuation techniques.
 Some of the listed stocks which were invested by the Company were restricted by lock-up period.
-Their fair values were determined based on the quoted prices of the same and unrestricted instruments in the active market, adjusted by the restricted effects, and calculated by inputting available market information in the model at the balance sheet date. - D. For the years ended December 31, 2023 and 2022, there was no transfer between Level 1 and Level 2.
+Their fair values were determined based on the quoted prices of the same and unrestricted instruments in the active market, adjusted by the restricted effects, and calculated by inputting available market information in the model at the balance sheet date.

-E. The following chart is the movement of Level 3 for the years ended December 31, 2023 and 2022:
+- D. For the years ended December 31, 2024 and 2023, there was no transfer between Level 1 and Level 2. - E. The following chart is the movement of Level 3 for the years ended December 31, 2024 and 2023:

-Equity securities and derivati ve instruments
+Equity y securities and derivati ive instruments

-2023 2022
+2024 2023

-At January 1 \$ 76,455 \$ 114,962
+At January 1 \$ 135,793 \$ 76,455

-Recognised in profit or loss 2,808 -
+Recognised in profit or loss 4,140 2,808

 Gains and losses recognised in other

-comprehensive income 17,635 ( 53,483)
+comprehensive income 1,372 17,635

+Transfers out from level 3 (30,058) -

-Acquired during the year 38,895 14,976
+Acquired during the year 52,025 38,895

-At December 31 \$ 135,793 \$ 76,455
+At December 31 \$ 163,272 \$ 135,793